Reviews

 Want just the raw gameplay?
 Wordle for logic, Word Blitz for speed, LexiClash for depth.
 Want a massive community?
 Words With Friends (bring your wallet).
 Want to relax?
 Wordscapes.
 Want to feel betrayed by capitalism?
 Boggle With Friends.

-Here's what actually matters to me: does the game respect my time and my wallet?
+What actually matters to me: does the game respect my time and my wallet?
 Wordle respects both but gives me too little.
 Words With Friends respects my time but not my wallet.
 Wordscapes respects neither (those ads, man).
 Boggle With Friends actively disrespects my wallet.
 Word Blitz respects both but gives me too little variety.
 LexiClash respects both and keeps me coming back.

 Your mileage may vary.
 I'm just one nerd with opinions.

-If you want real-time chaos with friends, the kind of game where you're yelling at your phone and your heart rate actually goes up — LexiClash.
+If you want real-time chaos with friends, the kind of game where you're yelling at your phone and your heart rate actually goes up.
+LexiClash.
 That's the Boggle energy.

-If you want a solo zen mode, something to unwind with while listening to a podcast — Wordscapes.
+If you want a solo zen mode, something to unwind with while listening to a podcast.
+Wordscapes.
 No shame in that.

-If you want to feel nostalgic and then immediately angry — Boggle With Friends.
+If you want to feel nostalgic and then immediately angry.
+Boggle With Friends.
 You'll love the first five minutes.

 The best word games preserve that feeling.
 The worst ones bury it under monetization and gimmicks.